coetry/digitalpsychology.io/src/pages/need-to-complete/index.md

 ### Progress bars
 People [want](http://dl.acm.org/citation.cfm?id=317459) progress indicators.
 They give feedback about the current status but also stimulate the desire to continue a process.
 Each time the progress bar moves through our actions, we feel the positive effects of dopamine which motivates us to repeat the previous task.
-This phenomenon is also referred as *self-directed learning* which is likely evolutionary developed to maximize learning opportunities and is therefore crucial for reproducing human intelligence ([Herd, Mingus & O'Reilly, 2010](https://grey.colorado.edu/mediawiki/sites/mingus/images/c/c0/HerdMingusOReilly10.pdf)).
+This phenomenon is also referred as *self-directed learning* which is likely evolutionary developed to maximize learning opportunities and therefore to reproduce human intelligence ([Herd, Mingus & O'Reilly, 2010](https://grey.colorado.edu/mediawiki/sites/mingus/images/c/c0/HerdMingusOReilly10.pdf)).

 ![](02-progress-bars.png)